Lok Niwas, Pondicherry: Description

-The Raj Nivas is beautiful within as it is on the outside .It has a valuable collection of ancient artifacts.
-The magnificent collection of crockery, brass and silver wares, crockery, delicate porcelain, coins, statues, crockery, vases, antique furniture, crockery and grand piano which adds a rich and regal ambiance to.
+The Lok Niwas has a valuable collection of ancient artifacts and a magnificent collection of crockery, brass and silver wares, crockery, delicate porcelain, coins, statues, crockery, vases, antique furniture, crockery and grand piano which adds a rich and regal ambience to this stately residence.

-Eco-initiatives at the Raj Nivas
+Eco-initiatives at the Raj Niwas

-Eco-initiatives at the Raj Nivas are adhered to its daily functioning.
-An eco-initiative to reuse, reduce and recycle has been adopted.
-Conserving energy and resources is always a priority.
-The Raj Nivas kitchen always follows the mantra of serving local, organic food.
-Eco-friendly products are sourced from local producers and are used at Raj Nivas and provided for the guests.
-Under its green initiative, Raj Nivas supports local artisans and craftsman by ensuring that all gifts, mementos and decorative are sourced specifically from Puducherry.
+Eco-initiatives at the Lok Niwas include eco-initiatives to reuse, reduce and recycle and conserve energy.

+The Lok Niwas kitchen follows the mantra of serving local, organic food.

+Eco-friendly products are sourced from local producers and are used at the Lok Niwas and provided for the guests.

+Under its green initiative, local artisans and craftsman are supported by ensuring that all gifts, mementos and decorative are sourced specifically from Puducherry.